Amanda Knox will defend herself in an Italian court against a 16-year-old slander charge

 “It is empirical fact that most false confessions contain accurate details not yet known to the public and ‘false-fed facts’ that are consistent with the police theory of the crime, but that later prove to be untrue," Kassin, a psychologist at the John Jay College of Criminal Justice in New York, wrote about the case in his book “Duped,” which examines the phenomenon of false confessions.

-Kassin said police “contaminated” Knox’s confession, which aligned with police theory at the time.
+Kassin said that police “contaminated” Knox’s confession, which aligned with police theory at the time.